ryanLahbabi/EMBEDDED_SYSTEMS/README.md

 When the corridor ends, i.e. at point W, the robot must quickly resume normal line following on VX and go to point X.

-A hit at X, the robot must immediately perform a maneuver to “park” between the 4 yellow dots.
+When it hits X, the robot must immediately perform a maneuver to “park” between the 4 yellow dots.
 The robot can point either up or down the table.
 Provided that it is centered as much as possible between the 4 yellow dots.

-When the robot is in its final position, it emits a high-pitched one-second sound to indicate that it is finished.
+When the robot is in its final position, it emits a high-pitched three-second sound to indicate that it is the end.